WestpacCXTeam/blender/README.md

 ### Build

-To build the blender make sure you got all dependencies installed via `npm i` and run:
+To build the blender make sure you got all dependencies installed via `yarn` and `grunt` to build the server files.
+You will need a `.env` file in your root directory with the env vars for your environment.
+There is a `.env-template` file that mentions all required variables without their values.

+To start the blender run:

 ```shell
 node remote/server-dev.js